Yasir Qadhi: Controversies

 On June 8, 2020, Qadhi was interviewed by Muslim theologian Mohammed Hijab, where he was asked about the perfect preservation of the Qur'an, in light of different Qira'at and Ahruf.
 During the interview, Qadhi said, "The standard narrative has holes in it.
 That's what I'm gonna say.
 The standard narrative does not answer some very pressing questions."
-His comments became fodder for Christian polemicists, became an Internet meme, and prompted negative reactions from Muslim scholars and proselytizers, leading Qadhi to private the video on his YouTube channel.
 Qadhi later insisted that he was only referring to the preservation of the Qira'at and Ahruf themselves rather than to the preservation of the Qur'an.
 In 2024, he had published his views in the eighth chapter of Redhwan Karim's History of the Quran, referring to the "Standard Narrative" as the dictation model, the description of which was followed by contentions referring to Hadiths that Qadhi found incompatible with the model, with Qadhi then going on to posit an alternative model he referred to as the "Divine Permission Model" which he claimed to deal with these "holes" much better.
 He wrote that this alternative model was posited by At-Tahawi and Al-Shafi'i.

 On July 9, 2025, an interview on the Real Talk Podcast was published, where Qadhi stated that Western academia did not consider the traditional Islamic methodology of verifying the historical reliability of hadith using isnad to be credible or compatible with the historical-critical method.
 Qadhi said, "Nobody in the academy affirms the Muslim Sunni science of hadith.
 Nobody.
 It is considered to be completely discredited.
 I'm just being factual."
-His comments received significant blowback from Muslim scholars and laymen, and were frequently compared to his 2020 "holes in the narrative" controversy.
-A week after the interview was published, Qadhi made a statement defending and clarifying his comments, insisting that, while traditional Sunni hadith science isn't convincing to Western academics that rely on historical skepticism, he nevertheless considered the isnad system to be "one of the most precise and rigorous tools of academic verification in human history" and that Muslims "don't need 'the academy' to validate our religion."